APTN Investigates is the first Indigenous investigative news program in Canada, offering viewers hard-hitting reports and stories.

-As Season 10 of APTN Investigates unfolds, each week you can hear one-on-one interviews with the people who created the show, who made their contributions and moved on and those who continue the work today.
+For Season 10 of APTN Investigates, each week you can hear one-on-one interviews with the people who created the show, who made their contributions and moved on and those who continue the work today.

 To subscribe to the Investigates audio podcast, copy our RSS Feed.

 What is Indigenous journalism?
 How is APTN different than mainstream?
 Is APTN news fulfilling the vision of its creator?
 These are a few of the questions award-winning journalist Cullen Crozier tries to answer.

 We also talk about the construction of stories, and how the person with the camera and the microphone tries to create truth, even when it has to be reconstructed as was the case with Cullen’s doc: Forgotten Survivors.